xflouris/libpll/examples/unrooted/README.md

 the corresponding branch lengths specified in `branch_lengths`.
 The last argument indicates the size of the two arrays.
 Note that the function will the probability matrices for all available rate categories.
-For more information on this function check the documentation.
+For more information on this function check the API reference.

 The next step is to create a traversal descriptor for driving the likelihood computation.
 This is done by allocating a `pll_operation_t` structure which we